flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 !!!include(gen/DELETE-api-v1-fbonline-publication-id-.md)!!!

 ### The `Source` Entity
 Sources represent the publication's content.
 Each publication can have more than one source, however, only the last converted source will be displayed to end-users (readers).
 For now, the only supported format for the source is a single PDF file that is not password-protected and does not contain XFA (forms).
 There's a limit on PDF file size (500Mb) and the number of pages (2000).
+Total request size should not exceed 1MB, it mainly affects base64-encoded PDF uploads (in the `data` field).

 ::: warning
 Once created, sources cannot be updated and/or deleted.
 On creation, they are put into a conversion queue and are activated (visible in the publication) when the conversion is finished.